atulmaharnawar/atulmaharnawar/README.md

 # 💫 About Me:
+I am a Full Stack Software Engineer.
+Programming, swimming, bike riding are my hobblies.
+I like to learn new things.

+I have completed my BE in Computer Engineering from K. K. Wagh Institute of Engineering Education and Research, Nashik.
+Now I am looking to leverage everything that I have learnt in my education and get some hands-on experience.

-I am currently learning Full Stack Java.
+I am currently learing Full Stack Java.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/atul-maharnawar/)